kartva/kartva/README.md

 - (Relevant) classes:
   - Programming Languages.
 Assignments included:
     - writing lots of interpreters in OCaml.
 (I enjoyed all of them)
+    - writing an interpreter for a simple functional language with type inference and checking
     - verifying simple programs in Dafny
   - Systems Programming.
 Assigments included:
     - a malloc implementation.
 I made mine robust enough to run Chrome.